 Whether you are on, or off campus, the USQ Library is an excellent source of information http://www.usq.edu.au/library..

 |Description||Marks out of||Wtg (%)||Due Date||Notes|

-- A mark of one (1) indicates you have passed the Placement component.
-A mark of zero (0) indicates you have not passed the Placement component.
-Professional Placement should be conducted as per the Professional Experience Calendar unless approval has been granted by the Course Examiner.
+- A mark of one (1) indicates you have passed the Practical VET Teaching Placement and/or Evidence Portfolio component.
+A mark of zero (0) indicates you have not passed the Practical VET Teaching Placement and/or Evidence Portfolio component.
+Practical VET Teaching Placement should be conducted as per the Professional Experience Calendar unless approval has been granted by the Course Examiner.

 Important assessment information

 There are no attendance requirements for this course.
 However, it is the students' responsibility to study all material provided to them or required to be accessed by them to maximise their chance of meeting the objectives of the course and to be informed of course-related activities and administration

 Requirements for students to complete each assessment item satisfactorily: